 Save the changes when you’re done.

-A sales funnel allows you to offer relevant products to your users at different purchase stages.
+A sales funnel allows you to offer relevant products to your users at different stages of the purchase process.

 Adding AOV-boosting offers is easily possible with the FunnelKit Funnel Builder.